jendoc/se_project_aroundtheus/README.md

 * Form Validation
 Each popup form has custom validation with real-time feedback.

+* API Integration
+Data is fetched from an API and rendered on the page.

 **Figma**

 * [Link to the project on Figma](https://www.figma.com/file/ii4xxsJ0ghevUOcssTlHZv/Sprint-3%3A-Around-the-US?node-id=0%3A1)